Featured in...

 Type of Payment There is a choice between a lump sum payment or a regular income with this loan.
 You can also choose a mixture of the two.
 You can either receive a lump sum loan, or you can choose a drawdown facility which allows you to take out money whenever you need it.

-Do you have to pay tax on equity release?
+Do you have to pay taxes?

 The money you receive from equity release is not subject to income tax or Capital Gains Tax (CGT)2.
 Only money you receive from employment or income as a self-employed sole trader is subject to income tax.
 And Capital Gains Tax is applied to profits when you sell an asset, such as a home.